Summary

 (f) The department or agency conducting a search under this subsection may not contact a birth parent again on behalf of the same requester until at least 12 months after the date of the previous contact.
 Further contacts with a birth parent under this subsection on behalf of the same requester may be made only if 5 years have elapsed since the date of the last contact.

-(b) If a birth parent is known to be dead, the department, or agency contracted with under sub.
+(b) If a birth parent of a requester under sub.
+(3) is known to be dead, the department, or agency contracted with under sub.
 (11), in addition to the information provided under par. (a), shall provide the requester with any nonidentifying social history information about the deceased parent on file with the department or agency.

 (8m) If the department, or agency contracted with under sub.
 (11), may not disclose the information requested under this section, it shall provide the requester with any nonidentifying social history information about either of the birth parents that it has on file.